 Figure 10 shows the number of requests that have to be served by each RC entity.
-We can see that there is a significant reduction in requests (around 60%), when comparing TopRC to CentralRC from a centralized model.
+We can see that there is a significant reduction in requests (around 60%) when comparing TopRC with CentralRC from a centralized model.
 Therefore, the hierarchical model decreases the load of the centralized RC and it is a good solution for Grids with many queries.
-However, further improvements can be made, such as periodically update and cache replica locations from other regional RCs, or increase the number of regional RCs in proportion to number of resources and users.
+However, further improvements can be made, such as periodical updation and cache replica locations from other regional RCs, or increase the number of regional RCs in proportion to the number of resources and users.

-Execution Time Test The average execution time for jobs on each resource is depicted in Figure 11.
-Because of the Time-shared allocation policy, low bandwidth and low CPU power, Padova and Torino have a substantially larger average execution time (80 and 15 hours respectively) and are left out of this figure.
+Execution time test: The average execution time for jobs on each resource is depicted in Figure 11.
+Because of the time-shared allocation policy, low bandwidth, and low CPU power, Padova and Torino have a substantially larger average execution time (80 and 15 h, respectively) and are not given in this figure.

-Since the simulated jobs are data-intensive, but they also require a lot of computing power, many parameters influence the speed of job execution.
-We can see that Imperial has the fastest job execution, since it has a lot of computing power and also a large bandwidth to CERN where it gets the needed files.
+As the simulated jobs are data intensive and they also require a lot of computing power, many parameters influence the speed of job execution.
+We can see that imperial has the fastest job execution, since it has a lot of computing power and also a large bandwidth to CERN where it obtains the needed files.
 The most surprising result is that CERN has a very high computing power and all the data available, but the average execution time is very high.
-The reason for this is that CERN is running many compute-intensive jobs (defined by the realistic workload) so the jobs have to wait for the execution.
+The reason for this is that CERN is running many compute-intensive jobs (defined by the realistic workload); hence, the jobs have to wait for the execution.

 Figure 10.
-Centralized vs hierarchical RC model
+Centralized vs hierarchical RC model.

 Figure 11.
-Average execution time
+Average execution time.